HPCE/hpce-2018-cw2/readme.md

 The target environment for this coursework is
 Ubuntu Server 14.04, specifically the Amazon AWS AMI version of Ubuntu 14.04.
+However, Ubuntu in a virtual machine should be almost identical, and most linuxes (Linii?) will work fine.
+TBB also works well under Visual Studio and mingw, and according to previous students under MaxOS as well - part of the point of using TBB is that it has good cross-platform support.

+The only common platform I know where it _doesn't_ work is cygwin64.
+Out of the box it won't work on cygwin32 either, but I've made available a patched version of the source distribution for cygwin32 here:
+TODO

-What you choose to do the development in is up to you, but the assessed compilation and evaluation will be done under Ubuntu in AWS.
+What you choose to do the
+development in is up to you, but the assessed compilation and evaluation will be done under Ubuntu in AWS.
 My plan is to use a [c4.8xlarge](http://aws.amazon.com/ec2/instance-types/)